Albert dock history

 Top 10 Surprising Facts about Royal Albert Dock Liverpool

 By the 1920s, commercial shipping had virtually ceased, and the site was primarily .Albert Dock, opened in 1846, forms part of Liverpool's Unesco World Heritage Status waterfront Liverpool's Albert Dock has been granted a royal title to mark its role in the city's maritime history.They are more correctly called the Royal Group of Docks to distinguish them from the Royal Dockyards, Royal being due to their naming after royal personages rather than Crown ownership.
 Discover its rich history - from construction, heyday and decline, to the regeneration in the 1980s, in .
+Designed by the architect Jesse Hartley, it was the first structure in the UK .
 By boat - if you’re arriving by boat, we have two marinas.Designed by Jesse Hartley and Philip Hardwick, it was opened in 1846, and was the first structure in Britain to be built from cast iron, brick and stone, with no structural wood.
 Royal Albert Dock history Liverpool’s docks dominated global trade by .Designed by architect and dock engineer Jesse Hartley (1780-1860) and Philip Hardwick RA (1792-1870), it was officially opened by Prince Albert in 1846.
-Now linked to the new and expanding railway network, and capable of accommodating the largest iron and .
 The plans drawn up by Hartley and fellow civil engineer Philip Hardwick for the Albert Dock were at the time considered quite 'radical', as they envisioned the loading and unloading of ships .Designed by the eminent civil engineer Jesse Hartley and named after Prince Albert, the docks were officially opened in 1846.